 the defendant intended to supply the drugs to another

-Possession with intent to supply is triable in either the magistrates’ or Crown Court unless the offence is one where, if convicted, the defendant would face a sentence of at least seven years’ imprisonment under section 110 of the Powers of Criminal Courts (Sentencing) Act 2000 (see below), in which case it is indictable only.
+Possession with intent to supply is triable in either the magistrates’ or Crown Court unless the offence is one where, if convicted, the defendant would face a sentence of at least seven years’ imprisonment under section 313 of the Sentencing Act 2020 (SA 2020) (see below), in which case it should be dealt with in the Crown Court.
 However, only in exceptional cases involving the smallest quantity of drugs, will magistrates retain jurisdiction in cases regarding Class A and B drugs.

 In brief, possession means that the drugs were in the custody or control of the defendant.